Currency transaction report

-A currency transaction report (CTR) is a report that U.S. financial institutions are required to file with FinCEN for each deposit, withdrawal, exchange of currency, or other payment or transfer, by, through, or to the financial institution which involves a transaction in currency of more than $10,000.
-Used in this context, currency means the coin and/or paper money of any country that is designated as legal tender by the country of issuance.
+A currency transaction report (CTR) is a report that U.S. financial institutions are required to file with the Financial Crimes Enforcement Network for each deposit, withdrawal, exchange of currency, or other payment or transfer, by, through, or to the financial institution which involves a transaction in currency valued at more than $10,000.
+In this context, currency means the coin and/or paper money of any country that is designated as legal tender by the country of issuance.
 Currency also includes U.S. silver certificates, U.S. notes, Federal Reserve notes, and official foreign bank notes.
+Contrary to popular misunderstanding, these reports do not apply to, and are not used for, non-currency transactions such as checks, nor for electronic transfers such as wire and ACH/EFT.

 History

 When the first version of the CTR was introduced, the only way a suspicious transaction less than $10,000 was reported to the government was if a bank teller called law enforcement.
 This was primarily due to the financial industry's concern about the right to financial privacy.
 The Bank Secrecy Act requires financial institutions to report currency transaction amounts of over $10,000.